microsoft/griffel/packages/next-extraction-plugin/README.md

 # Next plugin to perform CSS extraction in Griffel

-A plugin for NextJS 12.0.5 and newer that add [`@griffel/webpack-extraction-plugin`](../webpack-extraction-plugin) to webpack loaders pipeline.
+A plugin for NextJS 12.0.5 and newer that adds [`@griffel/webpack-extraction-plugin`](../webpack-extraction-plugin) to webpack loaders pipeline.

 ## Install